igr/homer/README.md

 + keeps tracking of added files, ignoring everythig else
 + fully track all added folders (!)

-In other words, you pick files and folders from your `$HOME`. **Homer** will ignore all other files and folders; however, it will fully synchronize the content of added folders!
-This difference makes everything super easy.
+In other words, you pick files and folders from your `$HOME` and add it to your **Homer**.
+Everything else is ignored, which is very convenient when used in `$HOME`. **Homer** treats added files and folders differently:

++ files are simply tracked when they are added.
++ folders, hover, are fully synchronized!
+There is no need to add manually each new file from a folder. **Homer** will do all that.
+Of course, you can use `.gitignore` in the folders to simply ignore some files.
+This makes everyday-life much easier!

 ## Setup

-First, initialize your local repo:
+First, initialize your local repo on master machine:

 ~~~ bash
 cd ~